-The von Neumannn Architecture

 The von Neumann architecture is the standard model of a computer.
 New advances required adjusting these "blueprints".
 Memories got enormous, so it took more time to find data.
 Processors got faster, so they needed data faster.

 Result: the von Neumann bottleneck